Maman Loup's Den

 Will the Evenflo Revolve 360 work for your child?

 • The built-in, non-removable harness pads are thick and wide.
-They are massive and will make the fit for tiny babies very awkward.
+They are massive and will make the fit for tiny babies very awkward. *Note: newer versions, including the Extend & the Slim now have removable harness pads.

 Let’s talk more about fit-to-vehicle